goatandsheep/McMaster_Notes/sfwr_eng_4f03.md

 * `LDFLAGS`: link (or "load") directives, such as libraries
 * `#pragma omp parallel for`
 * `#pragma omp parallel num_threads(2) shared(x)`
+* Be explicit about which variables you are copying in/out.
+Or you may be copying something dumb like a temp variable
+* `create` is for temporary variables